bihany-harsh/bihany-harsh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am **Harsh Bihany**, a senior undergraduate student at Indian Institute of Technology Kanpur, and am pursuing my bachelor's in [Computer Science and Engineering](https://cse.iitk.ac.in).
+I am **Harsh Bihany**, a undergraduate from Indian Institute of Technology Kanpur, and have completed my bachelor's in [Computer Science and Engineering](https://cse.iitk.ac.in).
+I would soon be joining ETH Zurich, [Department of Computer Science](https://inf.ethz.ch/) for my Master's.
+I dearly hope everything pans out 😊.
 I have some very varied interests.

 I have delved a bit in the working of the **Linux EXT4 filesystem**.
-Currently I am working on augmentations on **LoRA** (low-rank adaptation of LLMs) and also working on **multi-agent distributed RL** settings over **temporal and epistemic specifications** or other specification bounds.
+Currently I am working on augmentations on **LoRA** (low-rank adaptation of LLMs).
+The current work is *under-review*.
+I am also working on **multi-agent distributed RL** settings over **temporal and epistemic specifications** or other specification bounds.
 I am also interested in understanding a LLMs ability to align with a given **ethical code of conduct** as well in unearthing the **emergent properties** of modern-day LLMs like ICL (In-context Learning) from a much more mathematical and/or Bayesian perspective.

 ---